 - This approval process is only for talks and does not apply to requests to celebrate the Sacraments or take up collections at parishes.
 For further information on these types of requests, contact the Vicar for Clergy Office.

 - Catholic parishes and schools must wait to promote or sponsor a speaker until after he/she is approved (even if the presentation is not being given on church property, e.g. at a fundraiser).

-- Once a speaker is approved, permission to speak in the archdiocese will be effective for one year, unless otherwise stated.
+- Once a speaker is approved, permission to speak in the archdiocese will be effective for three years, unless otherwise stated.
 This permission can be revoked.
-An updated list of approved external speakers will be maintained on the archdiocesan website (www.archden.org) for consultation.
+A list of currently approved external speakers is maintained on the archdiocesan website for consultation.

-Before a person can formally be invited to speak, the inviting party must submit the following information to the Office of the Chancellor/Office of Hispanic Ministry and receive approval.
+Before a person can formally be invited to speak, the inviting party must submit the following information to the Office of the Chancellor and receive approval.

 - A completed Speaker Approval Form, available here.

 - In the case of a lay person, a letter of support from the speaker’s diocese establishing that he/she is a Catholic in good standing.
 In the case of a cleric/religious, a letter is required from the speaker’s superior/ordinary/diocese that states he or she is in good standing.

 - The letter of good standing should include the date of the speaker’s last Safe Environment training and background check, which is considered valid within the Archdiocese of Denver if it occurred within the last five years.
 Those in need of initial training or a renewal should visit the website for the Office of Minor and At-Risk Adult Protection for locations and times.

 - If a speaker is not Catholic, written assurance must also be provided that the speaker’s presentation will not conflict with Catholic teaching in any way.